paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 4. When the `osu! configuration` dialog opens, click the `reset settings` button.
 5. If you still aren't having any luck, open the dialog again and click `repair osu!`.

-#### I became a supporter but my name isn't yellow in-game!
+#### I became a supporter, but my name isn't yellow in-game!

 **You will always appear white to yourself on the in-game client.
-Other users will see your glorious yellowness, though!**
+Other users will be able to see your glorious yellowness, though!**

 This helps to identify your own messages from everyone else's.
-There is no option to disable it at this time.
+There's no option to disable it at this time, sadly.

+---

-### Performance
+## Performance

-#### How can I make osu! run "cooler" if my computer is overheating?
+### osu! is making my computer overheat/my computer fans are really loud when I play osu!

-**The easiest way is to change your frame limiter settings.**
+**The easiest way to fix this is to change your frame limiter settings.**

-To check what your frame limiter is set to, simply…
+To check what your frame limiter is set to, do the following:

 1. Open osu!.
-2. Enter the `Options` menu (or hit `Ctrl` + `O`).
+2. Enter the Options menu (or press `Ctrl` + `O`).
 3. Type `frame` into the quick search to bring up the frame limiter options.

 If your frame limiter is set to `Unlimited`, you may notice a significant improvement by changing it to one of the other three options.